smbutterfield/ibmt17-18/abc-tutorial.md

     - To shorten a note, add a back-slash and a number **after** the pitch name and the editor will divde your note length by that amount.
         - If you set a default note length of a quarter note `L: 1/4` in your header, but would like an eighth-note, you only need to add a `/2` after a note name.
 If you add a `/4` after a note name, you will get a sixteenth-note.
 Etc.
 - Beaming is controlled by adding or subtracting spaces between notes.
-- Barlines must be manually added by added a pipe. `|`
+- Barlines must be manually added using a pipe, `|`.
 - You can start a new system by hitting enter and continuing your note-entry on the following line.
+- Blank lines indicate the end of a song.
+Avoid blank lines in the editor!

 ## Adding Voices and Changing Clefs

 The last basic function that you may want to use is adding voices and changing clefs.
-Both of these things are done using the "voice" command in the header.
-Take the following example
+Both of these are done using the "voice" `V:` option.
+Take the following example:

 {% capture ex3 %}X:3
 T: Happy Birthday